apondas007890/sql-data-warehouse-project/scripts/exploration/README.md

 The exploration process is divided into multiple analytical stages.

-Each stage focuses on a different aspect of the business data.
+Each stage focuses on a different perspective of the business data.

 ---

 # 1️⃣ Database Exploration

-## 📌 Objective
+## 🎯 Objective
 Understand the technical structure of the warehouse.

+---

 ## 🔎 Focus Areas
 - Schemas